 - In Stage 3 pressure ulcers, both the epidermis and dermis have fully dissolved, and the subcutaneous layer of fat beneath the skin has been penetrated and exposed.

 - In Stage 4 pressure ulcers, the subcutaneous layer of fat has been dissolved, and bone, tendon, or muscle has been exposed.
 Stage 4 pressure ulcers are the most vulnerable to severe infection.

 The best way to prevent pressure ulcers is by changing the position of a patient at regular intervals.
 It is recommended that a patient’s position be changed every two hours.
 Keeping a patient dry can also reduce the risk of pressure ulcers.
 So can ensuring that patients have adequate nutrition.
 Incontinent patients need to be bathed and have their bedclothes cleaned regularly to prevent pressure ulcers.

 In hospital or nursing home care, the number one reason a patient develops pressure ulcers is because of neglect.
 This is completely unacceptable.
 Not only is neglect abuse, but it violates the facility’s duty of care.

 If you have a loved one who developed serious pressure ulcers in a medical or long-term care facility, you have the right to demand compensation.
-To find out more about your legal options, contact the experienced medical and nursing home malpractice attorneys at Atlanta’s Grant Law Office.
-Call (866) 249-5513 or (404) 995-3955 for a free consultation.
+To find out more about your legal options, contact the experienced Atlanta nursing home neglect attorneys at Grant Law Office.
+Call (404) 995-3955 for a free consultation.

 - Pressure Sores - MedlinePlus